Guide to the Apple iPad SIM card

 So, what's the iPad all about?
-Well, in simple terms you can think of it as an oversized phone device apart from the fact that you can't make calls with it.
+Well, in simple terms you can think of it as an oversized smartphone apart from the fact that you can't make calls with it.
 Alternatively, you can look at it as a very small computer, which is not quite a netbook and definitely not a laptop.
-It could also be seen as a very pricey eReader gadget, which can be used for reading digital versions of traditional book titles, although in reality it's so much more than that.
+It could also be seen as a very pricey ebook, which can be used for reading digital versions of traditional book titles, although in reality it's so much more than that.

 Get connected with an iPad SIM card

-If you're looking to pick up an Apple iPad in the UK, and have heard that you can connect to the mobile internet with it then the goods news is that you heard right.
-However, hooking up to the online world in this fashion isn't quite the same as getting laptop internet via a dongle connected to your laptop in the traditional mobile broadband fashion.
+If you're looking to pick up an Apple iPad in the UK, and have heard that you can connect to the mobile internet without a dongle, then you heard right.
+However, hooking up to the online world in this fashion isn't quite the same as getting a dongle connected to your laptop in the traditional mobile broadband fashion.
 Nor is it the same as connecting via a SIM from your phone either.

 So, as a result, you'll need to go down another avenue in order to start enjoying mobile internet in the same way as you would on a regular laptop or netbook computer.
-What you'll need to do is get yourself sorted out with a special iPad SIM 3G micro card.
+What you'll need to do is get yourself sorted out with an iPad micro SIM.
 This nifty little thing works in the same way as a SIM card usually does, in that it stores your information as per normal, but it’s almost half the size of a standard SIM card.

-Nevertheless, despite its diminutive statistics, this little micro iPad SIM, or an iPad 2 SIM card for the newer model, will allow you to access mobile broadband wherever you can get a 3G broadband signal.
+Nevertheless, despite its diminutive statistics, this little micro SIM will allow you to access mobile broadband wherever you can get a mobile broadband signal.
 So, in other words, it'll perform like other similarly enabled devices and allow you to access online activities on the train or while you're away from home on holiday or business.
 Attaching one to an iPad therefore gives you all of the same handy connectivity that you get with laptops and netbooks, but the overall package is much smaller.

-The iPad 2 SIM card is exactly the same as the original iPad SIM card 3G option, so if you are upgrading from an iPad to an iPad 2 you should be able to transfer your SIM straight in to your iPad 2 SIM slot.
-If you have just bought yourself an iPad 2 3G then the next thing to do is get your self an iPad 2 3G SIM card by searching the comparison table above.
+The iPad 2 SIM card is exactly the same as the original 3G iPad SIM card, so if you are upgrading from an iPad to an iPad 2 you should be able to transfer your SIM straight in to your iPad 2 SIM slot.
+If you have just bought yourself an iPad 2 3G then the next thing to do is get yourself an iPad 2 3G SIM card by searching the comparison table above.

 What about an iPad 3 and iPad with Retina Display SIM?

-If you've got - or are thinking of getting - a new iPad then you don't need to worry about getting a different SIM to other models.
+If you've got - or are thinking of getting - a newer iPad then you don't need to worry about getting a different SIM to older models.
 Both the iPad 3 and iPad 4 (aka iPad with Retina Display) SIM card is the same micro SIM as previous models so if you've already got a SIM for iPad then you won't need to purchase another.